7 Essential Cloud Computing Skills For Cloud Engineers

 Why is it important?

 Modern cloud environments are too complex to manage by hand.
-Companies value engineers who can automate deployments and keep cloud services updated without downtime.
+Companies value engineers who can automate deployments and keep cloud services up to date without downtime.
 A strong grasp of DevOps practices allows teams to innovate faster and with fewer mistakes.

 How to Start?

 Learn Git basics and integrate with a CI tool like GitHub Actions.
-Then create a simple pipeline that tests and deploys a web app to the cloud.
+Then create a simple pipeline to test and deploy a web app to the cloud.
 Later, move on to IaC — try provisioning a VM or network using Terraform scripts instead of the cloud provider’s console.

 2. Containers and Orchestration